esgn/istsos-docker/README.md

 Based on istSOS 2.3.1 and istSOS official tutorial data.

 Tried and make it as light as possible.
+For demo/teaching purposes.
+Database content not persisted.

 ## Build and run